-The Piriformis muscle arises from the 2nd to 4th sacral segments.
+The Piriformis muscle arises from S2-4 and the PIIS.
 There is also a fascial origin arising from the capsule of the sacroiliac joint whose fibres pass inferiorly rather than laterally.
 This brings the Piriformis in contact with the anterior ligament of the sacroiliac joint and the S1-3 nerve roots (Han et al 2017).
 The first sacral nerve is located just behind the layer of parietal fascia covering the piriformis (Florian-Rodriguez et al 2017).

 Spanning the pelvis the Piriformis attaches to the summit and medial aspect of the greater trochanter as well as having variable attachments to the fibrous capsule of the hip joint (Roche et al 2013).

 The Piriformis forms a canal with the gemellus superior through which the sciatic nerve passes (Lewis et al 2016).
 It is enclsoed by a common sheath and is supported by the Piriformis just behind where the sacrospinous ligament attaches to the ischial spine (Fernandez et al 2015).

 Haladaj et al (2015) found four variations of the Piriformis:

 (1) ‘Text book’ Piriformis morphology where the muscle is pear-shaped.